newhavenrb/conferences/Home.md

 Crowd-sourced RailsConf notes!
 Working together is better.  :)

 Not a member of the [newhavenrb](https://github.com/newhavenrb) organization and want to contribute?
-You should be able to clone.
+You should be able to edit via the web interface and make a clone (but not push).
 But if you run into a problem, send us a message via GitHub or [Twitter](http://twitter.com/newhavenrb), or if you just want to make a small contribution, [fork and make a pull request](https://github.com/newhavenrb/railsconf2012).

 ## The Idea